-Steps for Building Your Generative AI Model
+Steps for Building Your Generative AI Solutions

 To build a generative AI solution, you need a clear goal, the right model, clean and relevant data, and robust training, testing, and deployment process.